ibnuda/fpmortals/manuscript/complete.md

 A>     implicit val plus: Plus[MyIO] = derived
 A>   }
 A> ~~~~~~~~

-For completeness: a naive and inefficient implementation of `Applicative.Par` for our toy `IO` could use `Future`:

 Agar lebih lengkap: sebuah implementsai naif dan tidak efisien dari `Applicative.Par` untuk `IO` sederhana kita dapat menggunakan `Future`: